dumets01/coursera/README.md

 ## Welcome to GitHub Pages

+Hi, this is Dave.
+I'm just starting out learning HTML/CSS.
+Hope to continue to build these skills, as I have been over the past few weeks.

 You can use the [editor on GitHub](https://github.com/dumets01/coursera/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.